Macro syntax

 %global <name>[(opts)] <body>

-An important and useful feature of %global is that the body is expanded at the time of definition, as opposed to time of use with regular macros.
+An important and useful feature of %global is that <body> is expanded at the time of definition, as opposed to time of use with regular macros.
 This is important inside parametric macros because otherwise the body could be referring to macros that are out of scope at the time of use, but also useful to avoid re-expansion of expensive macros.

 Writing a Macro